jyutzler/Bridge-Systems/system.md

 ### New Suits
 In a competitive sequence, new suits by an unpassed hand are forcing.

-To make a constructive, non-forcing bid, consider a Negative Double.
+(To make a constructive, non-forcing bid, consider a Negative Double.)
+New suits by a passed hand are constructive but non-forcing.

 Jump shifts are weak, showing a similar hand to a preempt.